henriqueholtz/Aws-Struggle/Compiled/Compute.md

 ## AWS Elastic Beanstalk

-Upload your code and it automatically handles the deployment (including LB, Auto-scaling, etc);
+Upload your code and it automatically handles the deployment (including LB, Auto-scaling, etc).
+PaaS;

 ---